elstr/grpc-game/README.md

 Open the file [GrpcController.java](src/main/java/nl/toefel/tictactoe/client/controller/GrpcController.java) and implement the `makeBoardMove()` method.

-**Step 1** Create GameCommand with the received BoardMove.
+**Step 1** Create GameCommand with the BoardMove parameter.

 **Step 2** Send this game command to the server using `state.getGameCommandStream().onNext()`

+Test it out by:

+1. Run the client 2 times:
+2. In each client join the game using a different name.
+3. In both windows, now click 'Fetch Players'.
+You should see 2 players in the list.
+4. In the first client, select the other player and click the 'Start game' button (button is located) below the list.
+5. In both windows, you should see a grid on the right side!
+6. The window that initiated the game can click somewhere in the grid to make a move.
+7. Both windows should update, the other player can make the next move.

+Test this out by playing against someone else!
+The game itself does not detect when a game has ended yet.
+So this is it :)

-### 7. Change the listPlayer method a server side streaming call
+### 7. Extra credit: Add a ListPlayers streaming call to the client and server

-Extra credit :)

-Change listPlayer to a server side streaming call.

-**Step 1** Update the TicTacToe service definition in the tic_tac_toe.proto file.
+**Step 1** Add an RPC to the TicTacToe service definition called `ListPlayersStream` in the tic_tac_toe.proto file.
 Make the return type a stream of Player objects.
+The request type can be the same as the other `listPlayers()` method.

-**Step 2** generate the code `./gradlew generateProto`
+**Step 2** Regenerate regenerate the code using:

-**Step 3** Update the server code
+    ./gradlew generateProto

+The new method is now available on the stubs, and you can override a new method in [TicTacToeServerController](src/main/java/nl/toefel/tictactoe/server/controller/TicTacToeServerController.java)

+**Step 3** Implement the server side by calling `onNext` multiple times for each player.
+When all players are sent, then call `onCompleted()` to signal that no more items are to be expected.

-**Step 4** Update the client code
+**Step 4** Update the listPlayers() method in [GrpcController.java](src/main/java/nl/toefel/tictactoe/client/controller/GrpcController.java) to use `listPlayersStream()` method.

+# Issues for Linux users
 ### JavaFX Scaling issues 4k displays using Linux

+If you are running linux and you have a 4K display, the UI might look really small.
+Gnome based distro's can use this command to scale the window:

+    gsettings set org.gnome.desktop.interface scaling-factor 2

 See https://stackoverflow.com/questions/26182460/javafx-8-hidpi-support

-Solution for gnome based distro's:

-    gsettings set org.gnome.desktop.interface scaling-factor 2